Isuzu Panther

-The Isuzu Panther is a line of multi-purpose vehicle and pickup truck manufactured by Isuzu from 1991 until 2020 and developed in Indonesia for the Southeast Asian market.
+The Isuzu Panther is a series of station wagons and pickup trucks manufactured by Isuzu from 1991 until 2020 mainly for the Southeast Asian market.
 The second generation Panther was also manufactured and marketed in India under the name Chevrolet Tavera, a name which is also used in Indonesia for the petrol version until 2005.
 It was developed together with General Motors as the "160 Project".

 The model is suited to carrying large loads of passengers or cargo.
 It was developed to meet local conditions in terms of climate, roads and family structure as a durable vehicle.
-The Panther was also known in the Philippines as the Hi-Lander, later as the Crosswind.
-It was also known as the Hi-Lander in Vietnam.
+The Panther was also known in the Philippines and Vietnam as the Hi-Lander, later in the Philippines as the Crosswind.

 First generation (TBR12/30/52/54; 1991)

-The first generation Panther was introduced in 1991 in Indonesia as a pickup truck and a coachbuilder-made station wagon in short and long body with the 2.3 L C223 diesel engine.
+The first generation Panther was introduced in 1991 in Indonesia as a pickup truck and a coachbuilder-made station wagon in short and long body with the 2.3 L C223 diesel engine, which is also used on the Chevrolet Trooper.
 The differences between short wheelbase and long wheelbase are 200 mm in length.
 The Isuzu Total Assy station wagon version, which is assembled by PT Pulogadung Pawitra Laksana (a subsidiary of Astra International) in Sunter, North Jakarta, was introduced in 1992, and it is available in Special, Deluxe, Grand Deluxe, Royal Hi-GLX and Hi Grade trim levels.

 In 1996, the first generation Panther received a restyled headlamps, redesigned front grille and the 2.5 L Direct Injection 4JA1 diesel engine, and the station wagon version is available in New Super, Deluxe, Royale, Grand Royale, Sporty, Hi Sporty and Hi Grade trim levels.
 The Sporty and Hi Sporty trims have sporty body kit and two-tone exterior color option.
 The Hi Sporty and Hi Grade trims have higher ground clearance.
 In 1999, the Royale and Grand Royale trims were both replaced with the New Royale trim with fog lamp covers.

-After the second generation Panther station wagon was introduced, the first generation Panther pickup truck continued to be produced and sold until 2021.
+After the second generation Panther station wagon was introduced, the first generation Panther pickup truck continued to be produced and sold until 2020.
 The first generation Panther pickup truck is available in Standard, Flat Deck and GD 3-Way.
 The front grille of the first generation Panther pickup truck was facelifted twice, in 2005 and 2009.
 The headlights were then changed into the crystal multi-reflector headlights.
 In 2007, the first generation Panther pickup truck was rebranded as the Isuzu Pickup and has been given a turbocharger to meet Euro 2 emission standards.